 Free Spirit Spheres is a new alternative glamping accommodation option available near Qualicum Beach on Vancouver Island.
-There are three spherical tree houses to choose from (Eve, Eryn and Melody) that stand in an enchanting coastal rainforest.
-Staying in a tree house is not a typical experience in British Columbia, but it is an unforgettable one.
+There are three spherical treehouses to choose from (Eve, Eryn and Melody) that stand in an enchanting coastal rainforest.
+Staying in a treehouse is not a typical experience in British Columbia, but it is an unforgettable one.
 Qualicum Beach is about halfway between Tofino and Victoria, two of the best places to visit on Vancouver Island.

 Visit Haida Gwaii

 BC Parks calls Tweedsmuir Provincial Park, located near Bella Coola, “one of North America’s most magnificent wilderness areas.”
-It also says the outdoor recreation opportunities are unlimited within the park and include boating, camping, hunting, wildlife spotting, and fishing.
-However, due to its remoteness, visitors should either be prepared to be completely self-sufficient or employ a professional guide when visiting Tweedsmuir.
+It also says the outdoor recreation opportunities are unlimited within the park and include boating, camping, hunting, wildlife spotting and fishing.
+However, due to its remoteness, you should either be prepared to be completely self-sufficient or employ a professional guide when visiting Tweedsmuir.
 Fortunately, there are places such as Tweedsmuir Park Lodge that organize an array of wilderness adventures for guests year-round, including grizzly bear viewing via river drifts or nature walks.

-A must-visit attraction in the middle of British Columbia, The Enchanted Forest sits off the Trans-Canada Highway near Revelstoke.
+A must-visit attraction in the middle of British Columbia, the Enchanted Forest sits off the Trans-Canada Highway near Revelstoke.
 The Needham family built this attraction in the 1950s and ’60s.
-They created everything by hand, including all of the hand-crafted figurines, the Candy Cane House, and the castle.
-Another family now runs The Enchanted Forest, but it’s always been a magical place to visit with the entire family.
+They created everything by hand, including all of the hand-crafted figurines, the Candy Cane House and the castle.
+Another family now runs the Enchanted Forest, but it’s always been a magical place to visit with the entire family.

-The Gulf Islands in British Columbia (such as Salt Spring, Pender, and Hornby Islands) are a bit more popular than the Discovery Islands, which lie farther north of the Gulf Islands.
+The Gulf Islands in British Columbia (such as Salt Spring, Pender and Hornby Islands) are a bit more popular than the Discovery Islands, which lie farther north of the Gulf Islands.
 Quadra and Cortes Islands are the two main and inhabited islands.
-Popular activities and things to do in the Discovery Islands include golfing, fishing, hiking, biking, kayaking, diving, and wildlife spotting.
+Popular activities and things to do in the Discovery Islands include golfing, fishing, hiking, biking, kayaking, diving and wildlife spotting.

 RED Mountain Resort calls itself the last unspoiled skiing and snowboarding resort in British Columbia.
 Located in Rossland off the Powder Highway, RED is one of North America’s oldest ski hills.
-It sits on the Granite, Grey and Red Mountains and has over 2,500 acres of skiable terrain and 110 runs.
+It sits on the Granite, Grey and Red Mountains and has over 2,500 acres (1,000ha) of skiable terrain and 110 runs.
 Its season usually runs from December until April, and its slopes are geared towards intermediate to experienced skiers.

 The Bugaboos are a mountain range located in the Purcell Mountains of southeastern British Columbia, between Golden and Radium Hot Springs.
-The large granite spires that constitute The Bugaboos were made from glaciers.
+The large granite spires that constitute the Bugaboos were made from glaciers.
 It’s an excellent destination for climbers and mountaineers.
-People can also go heli-hiking or heli-skiing – depending on the season – at The Bugaboos thanks to Canadian Mountain Holidays and Bugaboos Lodge.
+People can also go heli-hiking or heli-skiing – depending on the season – at the Bugaboos, thanks to Canadian Mountain Holidays and Bugaboos Lodge.

 The Bowron Lake Canoe Circuit is a great non-touristy experience in British Columbia.
 It is also one of Canada’s top canoe trips.
-Located within the Bowron Lake Provincial Park, the 116-kilometer (72-mile) circuit takes canoers through the Cariboo Mountains and a chain of lakes and waterways.
+Located within the Bowron Lake Provincial Park, the 116km (72mi) circuit takes canoers through the Cariboo Mountains and a chain of lakes and waterways.
 Only a certain number of people can go canoeing annually between May and September, and the trip usually takes people between six and 10 days to complete.

 Stargaze in Osoyoos

 Stargazing is a popular thing to do in a place like Canada, where there is so much open space with minimal light pollution.
 Osoyoos happens to be one of the best places to do this activity in British Columbia.
-As Canada’s only desert, its landscape and dark skies are perfect for gazing at the stars and planets every day.
+As Canada’s only desert, its landscape and dark skies are perfect for gazing at the stars and planets every night.
 The town also hosts the Mount Kobau Star Party every August, when astronomy enthusiasts descend on the town near the United States border.